MC1089323 - Microsoft Teams: Support for making a silent test call

 More information

-Updated June 23, 2025: We have updated the content.
+Updated July 31, 2025: We have updated the timeline.
 Thank you for your patience.

 Coming soon: IT administrators will be able to run silent, synthetic Microsoft Teams call simulations to specific subnets—enabling proactive network readiness checks and early detection of issues before they affect users.
 This will ensure high-quality, seamless communication experiences across the organization.